Paul Carus

-Paul Carus (/de/; 18 July 1852 – 11 February 1919) was a German-American author, editor, a student of comparative religion and philosopher.
+Paul Carus (/de/; 18 July 1852 – 11 February 1919) was a German-American author, editor, philosopher, and student of comparative religion.

 Life and education

-Carus was born in Ilsenburg, Germany, and educated at the universities of Strassburg (then Germany, now France) and Tübingen, Germany.
+Carus was born in Ilsenburg and attended the Stettin Gymnasium where he studied mathematics under Hermann Grassmann.
+He later studied at the universities of Strassburg (then Germany, now France) and Tübingen, Germany.
 After obtaining his PhD from Tübingen in 1876 he served in the army and then taught school.
 He had been raised in a pious and orthodox Protestant home, but gradually moved away from this tradition.

 He left Bismarck's Imperial Germany for the United States, "because of his liberal views".
-After he emigrated to the USA (in 1884) he lived in Chicago, and in LaSalle, Illinois.
+After he emigrated to the United States (in 1884) he lived in Chicago, and in LaSalle, Illinois.
 Paul Carus married Edward C. Hegeler's daughter, engineer Mary Hegeler (Marie) and the couple later moved into the Hegeler Carus Mansion, built by her father.
 They had seven children, the firstborn, Robert died at birth, but Edward (b.
 1890), Gustave (b.
 1892), Paula (b.
 1894), Elisabeth or "Libby" (b.
 1896), Herman (b.
 1899), and Alwin (b.
 1901) all lived long lives.
-Mary ran the family business, Matthiessen-Hegeler Zinc Company and the Open Court business and later took on the editorial role after Carus' death, alongside their daughter Elizabeth.
+Mary ran the family business, Matthiessen-Hegeler Zinc Company and the Open Court business and later took on the editorial role after Carus's death, alongside their daughter Elizabeth.

 Career

 In the United States, Carus briefly edited a German-language journal and wrote several articles for the Index, the Free Religious Association organ.

 Soon after, he became the first managing editor of the Open Court Publishing Company, founded in 1887 by his father-in-law.
 The goals of Open Court were to provide a forum for the discussion of philosophy, science, and religion, and to make philosophical classics widely available by making them affordable.

 He also acted as the editor for two periodicals published by the company, The Open Court and The Monist.

 He was introduced to Charles Sanders Peirce, the founder of American Pragmatism, by Judge Francis C. Russell of Chicago.
 Carus stayed abreast of Peirce's work and would eventually publish a number of his articles.

 During his lifetime, Carus published 75 books and 1500 articles, mostly through Open Court Publishing Company.
 He wrote books and articles on history, politics, philosophy, religion, logic, mathematics, anthropology, science, and social issues of his day.
 In addition, Carus corresponded with many of the greatest minds of the late 19th and early 20th century, sending and receiving letters from Leo Tolstoy, Thomas Edison, Nikola Tesla, Booker T. Washington, Elizabeth Cady Stanton, Ernst Mach, Ernst Haeckel, John Dewey, and many more.

+Carus died in La Salle, Illinois.